dykandDK/home-assistant-config/README.md

 - phpMyAdmin

 ## Lovelace dashboards
-I use two different Lovelace dashboards:
+I use different Lovelace dashboards:

 ### Tablet dashboard
 This dashboard is optimized for viewing on tablet with screen resolution 1280x800: